BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 5-firstlines

 This script is a bash that displays the last 10 lines of /etc/passwd.
 Just like the previous task "lastlines" we just need to change the tail to head to show the first 10 lines.

+## 6-third_lines

+This is a bash that displays the third line of the file iacta.
+By extracting the first three lines with head command and then selecting the last 1 line from the output of the head, we can display the third line in iacta.